About Elizabeth Springs Conservation Park

 Springs are a vital water source in this dry land—their continuous trickle morphs the harsh cracked soil into green habitats that provide refuge for local wildlife.
 Because of the area’s remoteness, some species evolved in isolation from other environments and developed features unique to Elizabeth Springs’ environment.
 Two of the park’s species—the Elizabeth Springs goby and a unique species of freshwater hydrobiid snail—are not found anywhere else in the world.

-Everything in Elizabeth Springs Regional Park is protected, including plants, animals and heritage sites and artefacts.
+Everything in Elizabeth Springs Conservation Park is protected, including plants, animals and heritage sites and artefacts.
 Please appreciate, respect and help care for the park’s outstanding natural and cultural values by leaving things as you find them, and encouraging others to do the same.

 Do not walk on or touch the mound springs or nearby vegetation.
-Many plants and animals in Elizabeth Springs are rare, threatened or endangered; please do not disturb their unique habitat.
+Many plants and animals in Elizabeth Springs are rare, threatened or endangered.
+Please do not disturb their unique habitat.

 Please read looking after parks in Central West Queensland.